Yelp.com Content Removal

 What it comes down to is you do not have to pay Yelp in order to secure removal of false and defamatory reviews.
 There are certain types of content that Yelp will remove automatically or at the request of a business owner.
 For requested removals, the business owner must engage in Yelp’s removal process and provide sufficient evidence to support the removal.

 If you are looking for help with Yelp, the Internet defamation removal lawyers of Meyers Roman Friedberg and Lewis LPA may be able to assist your business in fighting against online defamation such as fake and false Yelp reviews.
 We can engage in the removal process and submit sufficient evidence to secure a removal.
 In fact, in many cases, we guarantee the removal of a defamatory review or we will return your fee.
-To schedule a free and confidential initial consultation call 216-831-0042 or contact the firm online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.

 Will Yelp Remove Fake or Defamatory Reviews?